-- 6 Fix one of the end faces of the cantilever. - 7 Apply a downward force to the upper edge of the other end face with magnitude of 100 lb. - 8 Mesh the part and run the analysis. - 9 Plot the displacement in the Y-direction.
+- 7 Apply a downward force to the upper edge of the other end face with magnitude of 500 N. - 8 Mesh the part and run the analysis. - 9 Plot the displacement in the Y-direction.
 What is the maximum Y-displacement at the free end of the cantilever?